Greater Western Flank Phase I, North West Shelf, Australia

 Goodwyn GH and Tidepole fields are located in water depths of approximately 230ft to 425ft within the lease area WA-5-L on the North West Shelf.
 Tidepole was discovered in 1971, while Goodwyn was discovered in 1972.

-A total of five subsea production wells will be drilled within the two fields, including three in Tidepole and two in Goodwyn GH.
-These wells will be tied-back to the GWA production platform through a 16km long production pipeline measuring 16in in diameter.
+A total of five subsea production wells were drilled within the two fields, including three in Tidepole and two in Goodwyn GH.
+These wells are tied back to the GWA production platform through a 16km-long production pipeline measuring 16in in diameter.

-The fields will be developed using inherent reservoir pressure with minimal aquifer support to limit the formation of produced water.
-Well stream flows will be regulated by installing subsea facilities at each well head.
+The fields were developed using inherent reservoir pressure with minimal aquifer support to limit the formation of produced water.
+Well stream flows were regulated by installing subsea facilities at each well head.

-The project also covers minor modifications to the GWA platform, which will include additional pipe work, replacement of manual and automated valves, modernisation of chemical system and additional control functions.
+The project also covered minor modifications to the GWA platform, which included additional pipework, replacement of manual and automated valves, modernisation of chemical system and additional control functions.

-Fluids from the production pipeline will be brought onboard the production platform through a retrofitted riser pipe.
-At the platform, the gas / condensate will initially be treated in a high pressure train and then be sent to a compression train.
+Fluids from the production pipeline are brought onboard the production platform through a retrofitted riser pipe.
+At the platform, the gas / condensate is initially treated in a high pressure train and then sent to a compression train.

-The compressed gas will be transported to the Karratha Gas Plant for processing by using the existing facilities.
+The compressed gas is transported to the Karratha Gas Plant for processing by using the existing facilities.

-The new infrastructure will allow Woodside to introduce the remaining fields in the GWF area in a phased manner.
-The future tie-ins are planned to be installed at the Tidepole and Goodwyn GH manifolds.
-As per the company's environmental submission, the phase one development will have field life of 25 years.
+The new infrastructure allows Woodside to introduce the remaining fields in the GWF area in a phased manner.
+As per the company’s environmental submission, the phase one development has a field life of 25 years.

 Goodwyn A production platform on Australia's North West Shelf (NWS)

-The GWA production platform, commissioned in 1995, was the second platform to be installed as part of the NWS development project.
-The platform is located in lease WA-5-L, about 135km north-west of Karratha, in water depths of about 430ft and stands approximately 955ft tall.
+Commissioned in 1995, the GWA production platform was the second platform installed as part of the NWS development project.
+The platform is located in lease WA-5-L, about 135km north-west of Karratha, in water depths of roughly 430ft and stands approximately 955ft tall.

 The platform has the capacity to produce 32,000t of gas and 11,000t of condensate each day.
 It is designed to handle up to 30 production wells.
 A total of 137 workers can be accommodated onboard the platform.